 What are the best modular home loans in 2025?

-FHA, VA, and USDA loans are top choices.
-They offer low or no down payments and favorable rates.
+I’ve found FHA, VA, and USDA loans to be the best options.
+They offer low or no down payments and competitive rates.
+My friend used a VA loan with 0% down, which saved him thousands!

 How to qualify for modular home loans in rural areas?